-In an intermediate level macroeconomics tutorial, the lecturer might employ Haver data to show the tradeoff between inflation and unemployment to:
+A professor leading an intermediate level macroeconomics class might use Haver data to show the tradeoff between inflation and unemployment to:

-- Demonstrate the dynamic relationship between these two variables - Plot inflation and unemployment over the past 50 years for example
+- Demonstrate the dynamic relationship between these two variables - Plot inflation and unemployment over the past 60 years.

 From this basic information, the study can delve deeper...